 - Choose College of Agriculture and Life Sciences from the 1st drop down menu.

 - From the 2nd drop down menu select, Agricultural and Resource Economics, then click “Go.”

-- Green boxes are times for walk-ins which are for quick questions and are on a first come, first served basis.
+- Green boxes are times for drop-ins which are for quick questions and are on a first come, first served basis.
 Blue boxes are to schedule a 30-minute appointment for more in-depth questions.

-- Go to McClelland Park 308A (across the street from Park Student Union) for the walk-in or appointment, sign in, and wait to be seen.
+- Go to McClelland Park 308A (across the street from Park Student Union) for the drop-in or appointment, sign in, and wait to be seen.
 Daily, the academic advisor is not available 12:00-1:30PM.